 What are energy drinks?

 Energy drinks differ from soft drinks and sports drinks.
 Soft drinks have a lower amount of caffeine.
-They also contain sugar or fake sweeteners.
 Sports drinks can have vitamins, carbs, and sugar.
-You should drink them after an intense workout to restore your body.
+You should drink them after an intense workout to restore the fluid balance in your body.

 Most energy drinks list caffeine and vitamins as the main ingredients.
 This makes them sound healthy and attractive, but that is false.
 Energy drinks claim to increase focus and improve performance.
 They contain a lot of added stimulants, such as: